 Noah Rost provides comprehensive leadership for the Study Abroad Office by directing an innovative strategy for study abroad aligned with ASU’s emphasis on quality academics, innovation, access and career-readiness across all disciplines on all campuses.
 Prior to joining ASU, Noah served as the Associate Director of the Center for Global Engagement and the Director of the Programs Abroad Office at the University of Tennessee, Knoxville.

-Shawn Banzhaf is the Senior Military Advocate for the Pat Tillman Veterans Center.
-He retired from the Army after 21 years of service, including a 12-month combat tour to Iraq in 2006-07.
-Shawn is currently working towards his MA in Sociology while enjoying being a husband, father, and grandfather.
-He and his wife love to hike on the weekends and he considers himself as a self-made chef.
+Shawn Banzhaf is the Assistant Director of Student Success for the Pat Tillman Veterans Center and the President Elect of ASU's Staff Council.
+He retired from the Army after 21 years, including a 12-month combat tour to Iraq in 2006-07.
+Shawn is working towards his MA in Sociology, recently published his first book, The Five Ls: A Practical Guide for Helping Loved Ones Heal After Trauma.
+Shawn's greatest enjoyment is being a husband, father, and grandfather.
+He and his wife love to hike, and he considers himself as a self-made chef.

 Kim Toms serves as lead instructor for career classes in the New College of Interdisciplinary Arts & Sciences online and at ASU's West campus.
 She designs, updates, and delivers the Career Strategies and Personal Resilience class and serves as New College’s internship liaison.
 Through these endeavors she helps students develop skills, strategies, and resilience needed to build satisfying careers in a quickly changing landscape.